jtp184/ulidtools/README.md

 # ULIDTools

-ULIDTools is designed to provide a ruby implementation of [ULID](https://github.com/alizain/ulid) that takes advantage of their 128-bit compatibility to emulate some of the behavior of working with UUIDs.
+ULIDTools is designed to provide a ruby implementation of [ULID](https://github.com/alizain/ulid) that takes advantage of their 128-bit compatibility with UUIDs.
+It's a little heavier weight than the main [ulid](https://github.com/rafaelsales/ulid) ruby implementation, and has methods to more easily create and manipulate ULIDs

 ## Usage